 In addition to the specific requirements for the Annual Awards, each student must meet or exceed any other criteria established by the College's Scholarship Committees for scholarships awarded from these funds, criteria including but not limited to financial need, academic performance, good conduct, good citizenship, and community service.

 *CPHS Alumni Association Scholarship - This scholarship is awarded to a full-time Physical Therapy student based on financial need and GPA.
 Preference is given to students who are actively involved with the CPHS Alumni Association.
-Application will be open through July 19, 2015.
-Apply here.
+Separate essay in the common application required.

 The Doctor of Physical Therapy Musculoskeletal Practice Annual Scholarship - The scholarship is awarded to a full-time student who demonstrates a financial need (qualified by FAFSA requirement), has an interest in pursuing a career in musculoskeletal (manual) physical therapy, demonstrates interprofessional healthcare interests and experience, and has excellent interpersonal and communication skills.